seblegall/old-blog/about/index.md

 author: Sébastien Le Gall
 ---

 Hi !
 I'm a french software engineer working at Kilix, a great web agency.
-I feel passionate by Symfony 3 and PHP7 developement.
+I feel passionate by Symfony 3 and PHP7 development.

 I also manage some projects development with Agile methods based on multiple framework such as SCRUM, Kanban and eXtrem Programming.